Differential Temporal Difference Learning: Numerical Results

-In the results obtained, for $\beta=0.9$ it was found that the variance of $\theta_2$, estimated using the $\nabla$LSTD algorithm, is about the same as that of the standard LSTD after approximately $10$~times more iterations.
-In other words, the convergence of $\nabla$LSTD-learning is about $10$~times faster than that of standard LSTD.
-This difference in performance became even larger as $\beta$ was increased, as is clearly indicated by the second row of plots in Figure~\ref{f:HistLinear}.
+With $\beta=0.9$ it was found that the variance of $\theta_2$ using the standard LSTD algorithm is about ten times the variance using the $\nabla$-LSTD algorithm.
+Consequently, $\nabla$-LSTD-learning is about $10$~times faster than LSTD in this example.
+This difference in performance grows with larger~$\beta$, as observed on the two histograms on the right hand side of Figure~\ref{f:HistLinear}.

-In conclusion, in contrast to the standard LSTD algorithm, the asymptotic variance of $\nabla$LSTD in this example is bounded uniformly over $0<\beta<1$, and the algorithm could also be used to estimate the relative value function \eqref{e:ACOE_disc2}.
+In conclusion, in contrast to the standard LSTD algorithm, the asymptotic variance of $\nabla$-LSTD in this example is bounded uniformly over $0<\beta<1$, and the algorithm can also be used to estimate the relative value function \eqref{e:ACOE_disc2}.